 - (1) Reveal Formations Phase: Each player must reveal all units in the space.
 Tip over the unit blocks so that their current CV is pointed toward the opponent.
 If any HQs are present, remove their attached units and place them adjacent to the HQ piece as above, so that you can remember which units are attached to which HQ.
 (2) Air Operations Phase: The Attacker may play Air Operations cards to commit air units to support the combat.
-If the Attacker committed Air units to the combat, the Defender may paly - Air units to the combat, the Defender may paly an Air Intercept Reaction to attempt to intercept those units with air units of his own within range.
+If the Attacker committed - play Air Operations Thase.
+The Attacker may play Air Operations cards to commit air units to support the combat.
+If the Attacker committed Air units to the combat, the Defender may apply an Air Intercept Reaction to attempt to intercept those units with air units of his own within range.
 (See later for the procedure for resolving air interceptions.)